 Hint: look for tools that offer Calls to Action to engage visitors and guide them to desired actions or tailored content.

 - Advanced targeting options

-Website surveys provide the best results when the gives you the possibility to precisely choose who and when sees surveys.
+Website surveys provide the best results when they give you the possibility to precisely choose who and when sees surveys.
 That allows you to adjust the message to the context so the user experience is better and response rates higher.
 Useful targeting options:

-– behavior on the website (browsed pages, time spent on page, % of scroll, new v returning visitors etc.)
+– behavior on the website (browsed pages, time spent on the page, % of a scroll, new v returning visitors, etc.)

 – characteristics of users (geography, languages, devices, cookies)